 DoE Analysis (Design of Experiments)

 The DoE Analysis tab analyzes 2-level factorial experiment data.
-It supports orthogonal array generation, ANOVA for testing factor effects, and visualization through main effects plots, interaction plots, and Pareto charts.
+It supports orthogonal array generation, estimation of factor effects through main effects plots and interaction plots, and decomposition of variation through ANOVA tables.

 Open the Tab